Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 ```
 ./cluster-setup.sh true
 ```
-- To execute `cluster-setup.sh` to setup K8s cluster on your AWS instances which modify `/etc/docker/daemon.json` on all the nodes and then restart docker deamon.
+- To execute `cluster-setup.sh` to setup K8s cluster, you should modify `/etc/docker/daemon.json` on all the nodes and then restart docker deamon.

 **For Example:**
 ```